-Our current programme is available to view or download here.
+We meet throughout the year and enjoy a varied programme which is available to view or download here.

 These are held to allow members to try portraiture, object recording, close ups, table tops etc. We have a comprehensive studio flash system and a continuous lighting set up and various backgrounds and other studio support equipment.

 These evenings allow for the understanding of lighting and how it can be used.
 We hold studio evenings for the taking of individual portraits and groups of family members and friends.
 If any member has a specific wish to use the studio for another different purpose we will support that activity.

 We have the ability to display the images as they are being shot using an overhead digital projector and screen.
 This allows all the members present to evaluate the images, lighting and posing as it happens.